 - Define the project scope and objectives: This involves identifying the deliverables, goals, and objectives of the project.
+This ensures every task in the WBS directly contributes to the project’s overall purpose.

 - Identify the major phases of the project: Break the project into major phases, which are logical divisions of the work that need to be completed to achieve the project’s objectives.

 - Create a tree hierarchy of the work packages: Organize the work packages in a hierarchical structure, starting with the major phases of the project at the top level, and breaking down each phase into smaller work packages at the lower levels.
 Using project management tools can make creating a WBS quick and easy.
-Proteus‘ WBS builder is incredibly user-friendly and simplifies the process with drag and drop functionality to re-arrange work packages and the ability to clone work packages from other projects.

 - Assign a unique identifier to each work package: Assign a unique identifier to each work package, such as a code or number, to facilitate tracking and reporting.